steadylearner/Steadylearner/post/react-How to build a sitemap for React.md

 <!--
  Post{
-   title: "How to build a sitemap for React App",
+   title: "How to build a sitemap for React",
-   subtitle: "Your sitemap with your React Routes",
+   subtitle: "Learn how to make sitemap.xml with React Routes",
    image: "post/sitemap/sitemap_react.png,
    image_decription: "Made with CSS by Steadylearner",
    tags: "React sitemap app code",